 - 1. Press Show .
-The display shows BERT-DN tests. - 2.
+The display shows BERT-DN tests▶. - 2.
 Press Next .
 The display shows Loopback tests: - 3.
 Press Show .
 The display shows Show Module. - 4.
 Press Next the display shows Cards on KSU.
 If you want to run a test on the second card, or go to the next step.

 - 5. Press Show .
 The display shows the first S or T loop (if you are looking at a BRI-ST Card) or first NT-loop (if you are looking at a BRI-U Card).
 Payload loopback tests are not available for S-loops. - 6.
 Press Next until you see the loop you want to test. - 7.
 Press Show .
-The display shows Payload loopback. - Press START to begin the test.
+The display shows Payload loopback. - 8.
+Press START to begin the test.
 The display shows the test name followed by running.

-You can exit programming or move on to other programming tasks while the test is running, or begin a test on another loop. - 9.
+You can exit programming or move on to other programming tasks - You can exit programming or move on to other programming tasks while the test is running, or begin a test on another loop. - 9.
 Press STOP to end the test.